 Current Chapter News & Events

-The next VFP Chapter 93 meeting will be Saturday, August 15th at 10am.
-Unless public meetings are allowed under coronavirus pandemic conditions, the meeting will be held by teleconference only using Zoom (https://zoom.us).
-To participate, at 10am, August 15th, if your computer has a microphone and video, go to the Zoom meeting link at https://us02web.zoom.us/j/88563866355.
+The next VFP Chapter 93 meeting will be Saturday, May 15th, 2021 at 10am.
+Due to the coronavirus pandemic, the meeting will be held by teleconference only using Zoom (https://zoom.us).
+To participate, at 10am, May 15th if your computer has a microphone and video, go to the Zoom meeting link at https://zoom.us/j/91494136992?pwd=d1JHcVZaYldPVjl1bnc3YUU3NkJKQT09.
 No computer access?
-Call 312-626-6799 and enter the meeting ID of 885 6386 6355 to join the meeting via phone.
-A meeting agenda and the last meeting minutes can be downloaded (PDF document) by clicking here.
+Call 312-62-6799 and enter the meeting ID of 967 7405 3939 to join the meeting via phone.
+The meeting agenda will be in the May 2021 newsletter, once published (see below).
 Anyone can participate in this meeting, or any other VFP Chapter 93 event, be they veteran or not.

 Current Chapter Newsletter